Adult Religious Education

 Adult Religious Education (ARE) nurtures the lifelong development of the whole person—body, mind, heart, and spirit—through broad and flexible opportunities for study, exploration, reflection, and spiritual practice.
 ARE also nurtures the development of a whole community through courses on our relationships, our congregation, our faith movement, and our wider world.

 Adult RE classes are divided into two categories: Sunday classes and Community classes.
 All Sunday classes occur on Sundays from 12:30 pm to 1:30 pm.
-Sunday classes are where you will find classes like “Judiasm 101”, “Talking with Your Kids About Gun Violence”, and “Spiritual Principles and Practices of Leadership and Peacemaking”.
-Community class occur throughout the week and feature opportunities to engage in various types of spiritual practice such as, Tai Chi and yoga.
+Sunday classes are where you will find classes like “Judiasm 101,” “Talking with Your Kids about Difficult Subjects,” and “Turning Points in UU History.”
+Community classes occur throughout the week and feature opportunities to engage in various types of spiritual practice, such as Tai Chi and yoga.
 See the current list of class offerings below.

 We are a community of learning and sharing.
 Do you have a class you’d like to lead?
 Submit your ideas to the ARE team using the Course Proposal Form.